 The drug sensitivity of Rhodotorula glutinis /mucilaginosa isolates has not been recognized using the VITEK 2 (BioMerieux) system due to the lack of Cards for Antimicrobial Susceptibility Testing (AST) for this type of yeast.
-Therefore, drug sensitivity was tested in vitro for five drugs (Fluconazole, Voriconazole, Caspofungin, Amphotericin B and Itraconazole).
+Therefore, In vitro drug sensitivity was tested for five antifungal agents (Fluconazole, Voriconazole, Caspofungin, Amphotericin B and Itraconazole).
 The results were as follows: drug sensitivity to treatments (Caspofungin, Amphotericin B) and drug resistance to others.